chrisnoonan98675/site/xl-release/how-to/configure-active-failover.markdown

 ### Configure a shared filesystem

-The active/hot-standby cluster configuration requires that artifacts are stored in a shared filesystem such as NFS.
-Ensure that the `xl.repository.jackrabbit.artifacts.location` configuration value points to such a shared filesystem and that all nodes in the cluster can access it.
+The active/hot-standby configuration requires that artifacts are stored in a shared filesystem such as NFS.
+Ensure that the `xl.repository.jackrabbit.artifacts.location` configuration value points to such a shared filesystem and that all nodes can access it.

 ### Configure node connection details

-Each node of the cluster will open ports for different types of incoming TCP connections.
+Each node will open ports for different types of incoming TCP connections.
 These are defined in the `xl.cluster.node` section:

 {:.table .table-striped}
 | Parameter | Description |